-- Thirty percent of all crashes occur as the result of another crash. - Providing a buffer lane for emergency vehicles parked on the roadway shoulder actually reduces the risk of another crash. - When the required clearance is given to roadside emergency vehicles, the margin of safety is increased, not only for public safety and emergency personnel, but for motorists and their passengers as well.
+- Thirty percent of all crashes occur as the result of another crash. - Providing a buffer lane for these vehicles parked on the roadway shoulder actually reduces the risk of another crash. - When the required clearance is given to roadside these types of vehicles, the margin of safety is increased, not only for public safety, emergency personnel, active sanitation workers, and utility service workers, but for motorists and their passengers as well.